CCP 251: Education of the Young Child with Exceptionalities

 This course presents an overview of the major categories of exceptionality.
-Methods for identifying and working with children in child care, recreational and educational settings are explored.
+Methods for identifying and working with young children in child care, recreational and educational settings are explored.
 Working with an interdisciplinary team and partnering with parents is a major focus.
 A working knowledge of resources, a comfort level for working with exceptional children and their families, and exploring the roles of professionals who work with exceptional populations are stressed.
-This course was previously CCP 100.
+This course was previously titled Education of Exceptional Children.

 Level I Prereq: Academic Reading and Writing Levels of 6; CCP 101 minimum grade "C"

 - Lab Hours

 - Total Hours